hoff9811/hoff9811.github.io/notebook.md

     df_train <- training(df_split)
     df_test  <- testing(df_split)

+### Model Fitting - Feature Engineering (Linear Model)

+For the linear model, we will transform our underlying data to control for any multicollinearity and potentially non-normality of our data.
+We perform these procedures to ensure that the OLS regression assumptions are not violated by our data.
+Specifically, we want to ensure that our residuals are normally distributed and that the inter-variable correlation is at a minumum to reduce collinearity.

+In addition, we will encode our dummy variables and create the interaction terms described in the single factor analysis.

-Before estimating each model, we will be pre-processing our data using the following steps:
+Before estimating the linear model, we will be pre-processing our data using the following steps:

 1. Box-Cox & Normalize all numeric variables